Child Care Subsidy

 - Actively looking for work

-If both parents do different amounts of activity, Services Australia uses the lower figure to calculate your entitlement.
+If both parents do different amounts of participation, Services Australia uses the lower figure to work out your family’s subsidised hours.
+Hours apply per child, per fortnight.

 How Much Child Care Subsidy Can You Get?